 Chief Financial Officer, Administrative Services

-Martin joined Commerce in 2015 and leads the Administrative Services Division, which includes accounting, budget, contracts, human resources, information technology and office services.
+Martin joined Commerce in 2015 and leads the Administrative Services Division, which includes accounting, budget, contracts, information technology and office services.
 Martin began his state career in 2001 in a temporary job delivering computer hardware to rural health clinics for the Department of Health.
-He has since worked in various policy and budget positions for the state, to include working for Commerce in the Housing Trust Fund while completing his master’s degree in public administration from the Evergreen State College.
-Prior to joining Commerce, Martin most recently was a management analyst and eventually a budget manager for the Employment Security Department.
-Martin holds bachelor’s degree from Central Washington University and lives in the Olympia area with his wife Shelly and their two children.
+He has since worked in various policy and budget positions for the state, to include working for Commerce in the Housing Trust Fund back in 2006 while completing his master’s degree in public administration from Evergreen State College.
+Just prior to joining Commerce, Martin was a budget manager for the Employment Security Department.
+Martin also holds a bachelor’s degree from Central Washington University and can usually be found on the pitch in Olympia watching his two children play soccer.